sanchezcarlosjr/awk_plus_plus/README.md

 * Fuzzy regex engine and Semantic search to retrieve information in an in-process DB.
 * End-user programming.
 * Orthogonal Persistence based on DuckDB
 * Transparent reference with Jsonnet.
-We plan to execute this future with Dask.
+We plan to execute this feature with Dask.
 * URL interpreter to manage data sources.

 ## Installation from pip